State-mandated PFML

 Eligible employees may take up to:

-• 20 weeks of paid medical leave for employee’s own serious health condition;
+• Twenty (20) weeks of paid medical leave for employee’s own serious health condition;

-• 26 weeks of paid leave to care for a covered service member.
+• Twenty-six (26) weeks of paid leave to care for a covered service member.

-An employee may not take more than 26 weeks of combined leave in a benefit year.
-The “benefit year” is the 12 months preceding the Sunday immediately before leave begins.
+An employee may not take more than twenty-six (26) weeks of combined leave in a benefit year.
+The “benefit year” begins the Sunday of the week in which leave is first taken and lasts for fifty-two (52) consecutive weeks.

 Job protection: Yes.